piyushpatel2005/ionic3-angular/README.md

 json-server --watch db.json -d 2000
 ```

-The Navigation is handled through NavController and NavParams
+The Navigation is handled through NavController and NavParams.
+Ionic navigation is a parent-child relationship with parent pushing the data to child on the stack.

 ## More Info:

 Please, contact the repo developer for more information on the project.